 Contact Dr. Banerjee with a CV, statement of interest and 3 references.

 We are always seek exceptionally talented and hard-working graduate students from UAB GBS or other UAB graduate programs!
 Students interested in rotating in the lab should email Dr. Banerjee with a brief statement of interest and CV or resume.

-We are seeking highly talented and motivated postdocs interested in the lab core areas of research.
-We anticipate that an active search for a postdoctoral fellow will open summer or fall 2020, to begin in as soon as possible.
+We seek highly talented and motivated postdocs interested in the lab core areas of research.
+We anticipate that an active search for a postdoctoral fellow will open fall 2020, to begin shortly thereafter.
 The fellow will design and perform experiments using a variety of model systems (mouse, tissue culture, human islets) and techniques (molecular, biochemistry, genetic, histology, and genomics).